m-delfino/influenzanet-setup-guide/system-configuration/1-mongodb-config.md

 ## Connecting to Mongo

 1. Connect to the Kubernetes cluster by logging in to the google cloud platform.
 2. Once connected, we need to find the pod id where mongo is running.
+We use "belgium" as an example instance, please replace with your namespace.
 Do this by running ```kubectl get pods -n belgium```
 3. This returns a list of active pods, copy the id of the one with mongo in its name.
 Usually something similar to ```mongo-77cf57567c-c8nkp```
 4. Use this enter into the mongo pod by running the command ``` kubectl exec -it <copied-mongo-id> --namespace=belgium -c mongo bash ```
 5. This should bring up a shell where you need to enter ``` mongo -u <username> -p <password> ```